macroquest/docs/lua/macro-to-lua.md

 Another syntax for formatted strings:
 Lua:   `print(('Script Name: %s'):format(scriptName))`

+MQ automatically adds a `printf` function for all Lua scripts to make use of as well, so the above string.format isn't necessary:
+Lua:   `printf('Script Name: %s', scriptName)`

 Refer to the [C++ printf](https://cplusplus.com/reference/cstdio/printf/) reference for details on formatted string specifiers.

 > TIP: `%s` in a formatted string can cope with a variable being `nil`.